lzrdGreen/Intermediate-Concepts-in-Python/README.md

 You may find this link useful: ["How to Use Python Lambda Functions"](https://realpython.com/python-lambda/)

 ### Data structures from collections, heapq, networkx and beyond
-Python has 4 built-in data structures: lists, tuples, sets and dictionaries.
+Python has several built-in data structures, the most important include: lists, tuples, sets and dictionaries.
 They are all iterables (objects that can be iterated over with the help of a for loop).
-Another important iterable is an object called strings, they are not considered as data structures but rather a data type (an immutable sequence of characters).
+Another important iterable is an object called strings, they are not usually considered as data structures but rather a data type (an immutable sequence of characters).
 Sometimes strings along with float, integer and boolean variables are called primitive data structures.

 These four data structures are so important and widely used that they are built in the language itself and optimised.
+(I often see some people claiming that Python has 4 built-in data structures which is definitely not true - see below examples of frozenset, another built-in data structure.
+It makes sense to read read the official Python documentation regarding [Built-in Types](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset)).
 They come with their own methods.
 Still you may need more advanced data structures (to store and organise your data) - some of them can be imported from existing libraries, others are user-defined.
 The choice of data structure depends on the requirements of your problem: which operations needs to be the most efficient - searching? sorting? insertion/ deletion?
 Understanding the strengths and weaknesses of the data structure you use is crucial.

 **Queues:** first-in-first-out (FIFO) data structures useful in modelling waiting lines (=queues) and breadth-first search.